ONroute: Services

 All ONroute locations have free Wi-Fi.
-In addition, the westernmost (Tilbury) and easternmost (Bainsville) locations along Highway 401 also feature Ontario Tourist Information Centres, as they serve as gateway locations for tourists entering the province from Michigan or Quebec.
+In addition, the westernmost (Tilbury) and easternmost (Bainsville) locations along Highway 401 also feature Ontario Tourist Information Centres, as they serve as gateway locations for tourists entering the province from Michigan and Quebec respectively.

 Locations

-There are 19 ONroute locations sited along Highway 401 and four rest areas located on the southern section of Highway 400 between Toronto and Barrie (southbound at Innisfil and Vaughan and northbound at King City and Barrie).
+There are 19 ONroute locations sited along Highway 401 and currently three located on the southern section of Highway 400 between Toronto and Barrie (southbound at Innisfil, with a fourth – a second southbound location – under construction in Vaughan as of June 2025 to replace the non-ONRoute branded Maple service centre, and northbound at King City and Barrie).